double-speak/doublespeak.github.io/_notes_2023/house-house.md

 transpoem: "All around us, there’s a house of wooden floors.
 There are fields behind the wooden windows.
 Through the cracked glass, I try to see the point where they end.
 We’re the point where they start.
 But the house surrounded us.
 Wooden shutters.
   The house.
 Wooden furniture.
-The house. \r\rWooden feelings, happenings, motions.\r\rI hold my stomach.
+The house. \n\nWooden feelings, happenings, motions.\n\nI hold my stomach.
 It’s wooden from the feelings having washed in.
 There isn’t a point where they might end.
 They swell with every touch.
 You say it’s my father’s house, stroke my shoulder.
 And I’m cold.
 A draft.
 I feel your rough chin run higher up my spine… isn’t it uncomfortable to stand with knees half-bent?
-Your knees, \rlike our house, are wooden.\r\rBetween us, there is the house.
+Your knees, \nlike our house, are wooden.\n\nBetween us, there is the house.
 A house like the world.
   A house like eternity.
-And there isn’t a point where it ends.\r\rOld, study furniture.
+And there isn’t a point where it ends.\n\nOld, study furniture.
   The smell is all around, the smell of the house… how wood smells before it’s cut.
   Trees haven’t existed for 90% of the planet’s existence.
-You haven’t existed \rfor 90% of mine.\r\rThe house house doesn’t protect us from eternity, from the speed of light, from the threat of parting.
+You haven’t existed \nfor 90% of mine.\n\nThe house house doesn’t protect us from eternity, from the speed of light, from the threat of parting.
 The house is too wooden and it belonged to your father.
 Your father — a former soldier.
 He came into the house with his wooden steps.
 It didn’t get any warmer.
 It got more frightening.
 That’s why our touching is a sabotage of memory.
 It’s in spite of the wooden fatherly love.
 You kiss me in spite.
-And I try to stay level, so my heart \rdoesn’t recoil.\r\rThe house house surrounds us, squeezes us.
+And I try to stay level, so my heart \ndoesn’t recoil.\n\nThe house house surrounds us, squeezes us.
 You feel it and press your lips tighter to the nape of my neck, pull my hair down to kiss the top of my head.
 With the top of my head I’ll touch the sky, then kiss eternity, showing it your kiss.
 With the top of my head,